What Is Brand Equity? (+ How to Build It)

 Form new partnerships with other brands and share their customer bases

-What are the measurable results of customers’ perception and experience with the brand, such as increases or decreases in revenue?
-What other results can be observed, such as word of mouth inspiring new sales?
+Do they prefer this brand and recommend it to others, or do they criticise or boycott it?

-It’s a good idea to prioritise brand equity for your business, as consumers are increasingly holding brands to higher standards of trustworthiness, quality, and goodwill.
+It’s a good idea to prioritise brand equity for your business, as consumers increasingly hold brands to higher standards of trustworthiness, quality, and goodwill.

-For instance, to lift its brand equity, a cancer-focused charity in the UK changed its name and logo.
-The nonprofit went from Bloodwise to Blood Cancer UK to help its target audience better understand its purpose.
-With a more transparent name, the brand was not only able to educate the public but also improved the brand’s perception through marketing campaigns [1].
+Now that we’ve defined brand equity, continue reading to learn how to build brand equity for a company.
+These skills and processes can help you start your own business or pursue a career as a brand specialist or marketer.

 Brand image is similar to brand equity and can be defined as the customer’s viewpoint of a brand, whereas brand equity is a measure that brands use to determine the effectiveness of their branding efforts.

-Now that we’ve defined brand equity, continue reading to learn how to build brand equity for a company.
-These skills and processes can be helpful in starting your own business or pursuing a career as a brand specialist or marketer.

 To build brand equity, you will need to establish a coherent presence in the marketplace and be consistent with your efforts for the long term to gain traction.
-Keep in mind that it may take several months before you start seeing notable results, so it’s important to commit to the process from the beginning, adopt a success mindset, and stay focused on your goals.
+Remember that it may take several months to start seeing notable results, so committing to the process from the beginning is important, adopting a success mindset, and staying focused on your goals.

-Follow the steps below to begin building brand equity and inspire customers to become loyal fans.
+Follow the steps below to build brand equity and inspire customers to become loyal fans.

-Reflect on your overall business goals to identify what you want to accomplish with the brand.
+Reflect on your overall business goals to identify your goals with the brand.
 By setting clear brand goals, you can measure success reliably and be intentional with every effort to build brand equity.

 Start by writing a detailed description of what positive brand equity looks like for your brand, using the following prompts as inspiration: